baitnickel/bait-4/Content/Home.md

 I'm writing text content in the Obsidian app and coding in TypeScript (which generates JavaScript), using the VSCode editor.

 Anyway, you might find a few of the demo pages interesting.
 I'm quite proud of the code underneath *Songs* and *I Ching*.
-The display of the song sheets, in particular, is quite clever, if I do say so myself, supporting key transposition and chord diagrams rendered dynamically from strings such as `C x32010` using Scalable Vector Graphics.
+The display of the song sheets, in particular, is quite clever, if I do say so myself, supporting key transposition and chord diagrams rendered dynamically from simple notations such as: `C x32010`.